 Silme Domingo & Gene Viernes Scholarship in Labor Studies

-$5,500 scholarship for students entering or transferring into the University of Washington
+$6,000 scholarship for graduate students or entering freshmen or transfer students to the University of Washington

-The Domingo-Viernes Scholarship annually provides $5,500 in financial support to graduate or undergraduate students entering or transferring into the University of Washington who are committed to the principles of justice and equality and have demonstrated financial need.
+The Domingo-Viernes Scholarship provides $6,000 in financial support to either graduate students or entering freshmen or transfer students to the University of Washington who are committed to the principles of justice and equality and have demonstrated financial need.
 Students at any of the University of Washington's three campuses (Seattle, Tacoma, or Bothell) are eligible.